giantswarm/docs/src/content/reference/gsctl/update-org-set-credentials.md

 ---
 title: "gsctl Command Reference: update organization set-credentials"
 description: The 'gsctl update organization set-credentials' command allows to set cloud provider credentials for an organization.
-date: 2018-09-12
+date: 2020-05-19
 type: page
 weight: 55
 ---

 # `update organization set-credentials`

 Giant Swarm allows you to run clusters in your own cloud provider account/subscription.
-We call this by the catchy term [Bring Your Own Cloud](/basics/byoc/) (BYOC).
+We refer to this as [Multi Account functionality](/basics/byoc/), renamed from Bring Your Own Cloud (BYOC).
 As a prerequisite, the organizaiton that should own the clusters has to be prepared with cloud provider credentials.

-Please refer to our detailed guides on how to prepare roles and credentials inside your AWS account or Azure subscription:
+Please refer to our detailed guides on how to prepare roles and credentials in your AWS account or Azure subscription:

 - [Prepare an AWS account to run Giant Swarm tenant clusters](/guides/prepare-aws-account-for-tenant-clusters/)
 - [Prepare an Azure subscription to run Giant Swarm tenant clusters](/guides/prepare-azure-subscription-for-tenant-clusters/)